SwedbankPay/developer.swedbankpay.com/payment-instruments/card/direct.md

 payment, only that it has reached a final (complete) state.
 A `GET` request needs to be performed on the payment to inspect it further." %}

-## Step 2b: Create authorization with 3-D Secure authentication
+## Step 2b: Create Authorization With 3-D Secure Authentication

 If the issuer requires 3-D Secure authentication, the response from the authorization request will contain a `redirect-authentication` operation and the `state` of the `transaction` will be `AwaitingActivity`.
 This means that the payer will have to be redirected to the issuer to complete the 3-D Secure authentication.
 See the request and response examples below.

+## Direct 3-D Secure Request

 {:.code-view-header}
 **Request**